diiflab/research-site/blog/2023-03-24-My-Story-About-Oracle-Academy.md

 Dear Colleagues,

-We are pleased to inform you that story about Oracle Academy has been published online.
+We are pleased to inform you that our story about Oracle Academy has been published online.
-Please kindly check in the following links:
+Please kindly check in the following links: <!--truncate-->

 - English: https://academy.oracle.com/en/about-success-spotlight-syafrudin.html
 - Korean: https://academy.oracle.com/ko/about-success-spotlight-syafrudin.html